stackhpc/ansible-slurm-appliance/docs/production.md

 A `dev` environment should also be created if considered required, or this can be left until later.

-In general only the `inventory/groups` file in the `site` environment is needed
-- it can be modified as required to enable features for all environments at the site.
+In general only the `inventory/groups` file in the `site` environment is needed; it can be modified as required to enable features for all environments at the site.

 To ensure the `staging` environment provides a good test of the `production` environment, wherever possible group/role vars should be placed in `environments/site/inventory/group_vars/all/*.yml` unless the value really is environment-specific (e.g. DNS names for `openondemand_servername`).

 Where possible hooks should also be placed in `environments/site/hooks/` and referenced from the `site` and `production` environments, e.g.: